 problems in order to be sure you know what to solve through the use of ERP.

-Step 4.
-Identify multiple system providers based upon software requirements.
+Identify multiple system providers based on software requirements.

 - personnel to be involved in the support of the new system;